danielvlopes/ruby-unix/en/ubuntu_11_10.md

 ## 4º Loading RVM

-Run de code below
+Run de code below to make sure RVM will be loaded when opening a new terminal:

     echo '[[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm"' >> ~/.bashrc

-Reload the file (in Terminal):
+Reload the configuration file (in Terminal):

     . ~/.bashrc